TabiaWani/Pandas-Library/README.md

-NumPy-Based Project 🧮
+Pandas-Based Project 📊
 About the Project
-This project utilizes NumPy, a powerful Python library for numerical computing.
-It demonstrates [ array operations, statistical calculations, matrix manipulation, etc.].
+This project utilizes Pandas, a powerful Python library for data manipulation and analysis.
+It demonstrates [ data cleaning, analysis, visualization, etc.].

 Features
-✅ Perform fast array operations
+✅ Read and write data from CSV, Excel, JSON
-✅ Matrix manipulations
+✅ Data cleaning and preprocessing
-✅ Statistical functions (mean, median, standard deviation, etc.)
+✅ Statistical analysis and aggregations
-✅ Random number generation
+✅ Handling missing values

 Installation
-Make sure you have Python installed, then install NumPy using: pip install numpy
+Make sure you have Python installed, then install Pandas using: pip install pandas